- How Cooperation Model Influences Outsourcing Rates

 Offshore development rates in Central and Southern America range from $30 to $50, in Eastern Europe average outsourcing rates are $25-$50, in Asia and Africa offshore developers charge $18-$40.

 Before you start comparing offshore development rates, it’s important that you understand what goes into them.
-Outsourcing rates are highly dependant on the model an outsourcing vendor uses.
+IT Outsourcing prices are highly dependant on the model an outsourcing vendor uses.

 |Outsourcing Rates Structure Depending on Cooperation Model|